-Our health, wealth, and happiness are the result of our habits.
-The word “habit” originally meant an article of clothing and we still use it that way when referring to a nun’s costume or the attire worn while riding horses.
+Our health, wealth, and happiness are a result of our habits.
+The word “habit” originally meant an article of clothing – and we still use it that way when referring to a nun’s costume or the attire worn while riding horses.

-Like our clothing, our habits tend to identify, express and cover every aspect of our lives.
+Like our clothing, our habits identify, express, and cover every aspect of our lives.

-The importance of good habits is recognized and stressed in many occupations – but especially in fields like military combat, fire-fighting, and emergency medical care, where good habits could literally save your life.
+The importance of habits is recognized and stressed in many occupations – but especially in fields like military combat, fire-fighting, and emergency medical care, where having good habits could literally save someone’s life.

 This is also in true in somewhat hazardous hobbies that I have enjoyed such as rock climbing, SCUBA, and skydiving, where a habit of alert anticipation is required to react and recover from potentially dangerous situations.